 - 1 teaspoon ground mixed spice

 - Preheat your waffle machine (or follow any instructions your machine provides).

 - Blitz the fruit wheats in a blender, (don’t worry about the lumps of the fruit as that adds to the recipe keeping them chunky) and tip into a mixing bowl.

-- Add the cinnamon, mixed spice and baking powder and give a little stir.
+- Add the mixed spice and baking powder and give a little stir.

-- Whisk the egg and syrup together until pale and fluffy, whisk in the yogurt and pour into the wheat mixture.
+- Whisk the egg and syrup together until pale, whisk in the yogurt and pour into the wheat mixture.

-- Grate roughly 25g of the cooking apple into the mixture and stir through giving everything a good mix.
+- Grate roughly a quarter of the cooking apple into the mixture and stir through giving everything a good mix.

 - Leave the mixture to stand for 5 minutes, the batter should go puffy and airated.

 - Once the waffle machine is heated add the batter into the machine and cook for 5-6 minutes (you may need to experiment here or follow instructions from your machine as they will all vary).

-- Meanwhile dice the remaining apple into small chunks and add to a saucepan with 3 tablespoons water, the cinnamon syrup (add more if the apple is very tart), a sprinkle of ground mixed spice and a sprinkle of ground cinnamon and simmer on a low heat until softened.
+- Meanwhile dice the remaining apple into small chunks and add to a saucepan with 3 tablespoons water, the cinnamon syrup (add more if the apple is very tart), mixed spice and simmer on a low heat until softened.

-- Once everything is cooked simply layer up your waffles with the stewed apple and drizzle over the toffee sauce, scatter the popcorn and add your ice cream. - The waffles can be made in advance and popped in the toaster to heat through.
+- Once everything is cooked simply layer up your waffles with the stewed apple and any toppings you wish to use.

+- The waffles can be made in advance and popped in the toaster to heat through.